 The Company was spun off from Monster on March 31, 2003.
 Shares of Common Stock began trading on an "actual" basis on the Nasdaq National Market on April 1, 2003.
 The following graph compares on a cumulative basis changes since April 2, 2003 in (a) the total stockholder return on the Common Stock with (b) the total return on the Russell 2000 Index and (c) the total return on the companies in a peer group selected in good faith by the Company, in each case assuming reinvestment of dividends.
-Such changes have been measured by dividing (a) the difference between the price per share at the end of and the beginning of the measurement period.
-The graph assumes \$100 was invested on April 1, 2003 in Common Stock, the Russell 2000 Index and the peer group comprising Kforce Inc., MPS Group, Inc., Manpower, Inc., Spherion Corporation, CDI Corp. and Robert Half International Inc. The returns of each component company in the peer group have been weighted based on each company's relative market capitalization.
+Such changes have been measured by dividing (a) the difference between the price per share at the end of and the beginning of the measurement period by (b) the price per share at the beginning of the measurement period.
+The graph assumes \$100 was invested on April 1, 2003 in Common Stock, the Russell 2000 Index and the peer group consisting of Kforce Inc., MPS Group, Inc., Manpower, Inc., Spherion Corporation, CDI Corp. and Robert Half International Inc. The returns of each component company in the peer group have been weighted based on each company's relative market capitalization.